CUMoellerLab/Moeller_Opentrons_protocol_library/Library_Prep/Hackflex/README.md

 This protocol is adapted from the preprint, "**Hackflex: low cost Illumina sequencing library construction for high sample counts**" ([Gaio et al 2019](https://www.biorxiv.org/content/10.1101/779215v1.abstract)).
 It employs a diluted tagmentation beads and lab-made reagents to dramatically reduce the cost of Nextera Flex Illumina libraries.
 This version is adapted for the OpenTrons robot based on our testing.

-Approximate total run time: ???
+Approximate total run time: 4 hours

 ## Buffers and Reagents